003vengatesh/Cuby_Assistant/README.md

 ## Connect with Us

-For updates and discussions, join our community on [GitHub](https://github.com/cuby-assistant) and [Twitter](https://twitter.com/CubyAssistant).
+For updates and discussions, contact nvengatesh7373@gmail.com.